About automatic item updates

 1. Implement valid structured data on your landing pages

 The first step to getting started with automatic item updates is ensuring that you have valid structured data on your item’s landing pages.
-If your landing pages don’t contain any structured data, or the structured data markup is not valid, we won’t be able to start updating items automatically and the item will be subject to temporary item disapprovals.
+If your landing pages don’t contain any structured data, or the structured data markup is wrong, incomplete, or not valid, we'll use advanced data extractors to update items automatically.
+If you turn off Automatic item updates, or our extractors are unable to determine any price or availability information, the item will be subject to temporary item disapprovals.
 Learn more about getting started with structured data.

 Troubleshooting issues with automatic item updates